Data Encryption: Safeguarding Information in the Digital Age

 2. Asymmetric Encryption

-Use Case: Securely exchanging keys or encrypting small amounts of data, like emails.
+- Use Case: Securely exchanging keys or encrypting small amounts of data, such as emails.

 3. End-to-End Encryption (E2EE)